AveryEMcG/EventCalendar/README.md

 fastapi dev main.py
 ```

+## Troubleshooting
+* The URL for the backend server is stored in src/server/Event-Calendar-Frontend/App.tsx, if for some reason FastAPI doesn't launch on the default IP/port, you can copy and paste the address to the ``BACKEND_URL`` variable.

 ## Assumptions / Notes:
 * Users are trusted and auth isn't necessary
 * Only 1 user may be using the service at once (I did not include a semaphore locking gate around the database read/writes)